 Instead, the solution is to be the bigger person and kill her with kindness.
 Break the tension and use it to your advantage.

 - “Hey, sorry if I sounded like a jerk, that wasn’t my intention at all.” or “I think we got off on the wrong foot.” followed by “Let’s start over — I’m Nick.”

-- Look at her friend and sincerely (not jokingly) say, “Wow…your friend is really mean/rude.” or even directly to her.
-No girl wants to be classified as a mean human being.
-You don’t know how many times a girl will instantly change her attitude and start qualifying herself to prove she’s actually nice.
+- Look at her friend and sincerely say, “Wow…your friend is really mean/isn’t very nice.” or even directly to her.
+No girl wants to be classified as an inconsiderate person.
+You don’t know how many times a woman will instantly change her attitude and start trying to prove she’s actually nice.

 - If it’s really bad and she’s being unreasonable, walk away.
-Tell her, “I came over here because I thought you looked like a chill girl — I guess I was wrong.
+Tell her, “I came over here because I thought you looked like a chill person — I guess I was wrong.
 Have a good night and no hard feelings.”
-I’ve had many girls realize they overreacted and stop me then (or later) to apologize for their actions.
+I’ve had many girls realize they overreacted and stop me to apologize for their actions.

 My point is that not everything is black and white.

 Just because a girl is in a crabby mood at a given moment doesn’t mean she’s a “bitch”.
 Do you know how many guys grope, cat call, or creep on attractive girls during a given night out?

 Women wear that social shield for a reason.